open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

-If you think you might exceed this limit, you should use the [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor) to remove any resource attributes you don't want converted.
+If you think you might exceed this limit, you should use the [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor) to apply a filter, so only a select subset of your resource attributes are converted.

 ```yaml
 receivers: